mcrkersten/BlockPusher/README.md

 * Positive block: Can be pushed by player.
 * Neutral block: Can only be pushed via other block.
 * Fixed block: Can not be pushed and stays fixed in place.
-* Hazardous block: This kills the player.
+* Hazardous block: This kills the player on touch and behaves as Neutral block.